AVSLab/bsk_rl/docs/source/install.rst

    .. code-block:: console

-       (.venv) $ python -m pip install -e "." && finish_install
+       (.venv) $ python -m pip install -e "."

-   The first half of this command will install ``pip`` dependencies and an editable copy of the BSK-RL package. ``finish_install`` downloads data dependencies and verifies the installation of Basilisk.
+   The first half of this command will install ``pip`` dependencies and an editable copy of the BSK-RL package.

    For a more granular installation, ``.[docs]`` (for documentation dependencies) or ``.[rllib]`` (for RLlib tools) can be specified. ``.[all]`` installs all dependencies.